-The Compensation Committee annually performs an assessment of compensation-related risks for all of our compensation policies and programs.
-These assessments include a review of multiple factors including, but not limited to, the design of compensation policies and programs, controls and approval processes and the discretion provided in the oversight of these programs.
-Periodically, the Compensation Committee retains outside consultants to assist in these assessments.
-After its review in 2020, the Compensation Committee concluded that our compensation programs do not create risks that are reasonably likely to have a material adverse effect on the Company.
-If the Company's risk profile was to change, the Compensation Committee would consider appropriate adjustments in policies and practices.
+In 2021, the Compensation Committee retained Mercer to conduct an independent assessment of compensationrelated risks for all of our policies and programs.
+Mercer's assessment included a review of multiple factors including, but not limited to, the design of compensation policies and programs, controls and approval processes and the negative discretion provided in the oversight of these programs.
+Based on Mercer's assessment and the Compensation Committee's independent assessment of compensation related risks, the Compensation Committee concluded that our compensation programs do not create risks that are reasonably likely to have a material adverse effect on the Company.
+In the event that the Company's risk profile was to change, the Compensation Committee would consider appropriate adjustments in policies and practices.